Aman-Arora-2004/csc225/README.md

 Implemented an arraymatch function using JAVA.

-Two arrays, 𝑨 and 𝑩, are defined to be matches of one another if at least one of the following two conditions is satisfied:
+Two arrays, 𝑨 and 𝑩, of size n, are defined to be matches of one another if at least one of the following two conditions is satisfied:

 I.